enriquez-fit/WD-Toy-Company-Project/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-  This is my Final Project for the subject CCS0027L - Web Design with Client Side Scripting.
-The purpose of this project is to show what I have learned in the course and apply this by making a Multiple Pages and Responsive Website.The Landing, About Us, Products, Where to Buy, and Contact Pages are the primary components of this project.
-The technology that was used is Visual Studio Code, HTMl for the structure and CSS for the styling and layout.
+ This is my Final Project for the subject CCS0027L - Web Design with Client-Side Scripting.
+The purpose of this project is to demonstrate the skills and knowledge I have acquired throughout the course by by redesigning the SMISKI website that is fully functional, multi-page, and responsive website.
+The project aims to highlight essential web design principles, including effective layout, user-friendly navigation, and responsiveness across various devices.

+The website consists of five primary components: Landing Page, About Us Page, Products Page, Where to Buy Page, and Contact Page.
+Each page is thoughtfully designed to serve a unique purpose, contributing to a cohesive user experience.

+For development, I utilized Visual Studio Code as the primary coding environment.
+The website's structure is built using HTML, while CSS is employed for styling, layout, and ensuring visual appeal.
+Both technologies work together to create a responsive and visually engaging website that adapts seamlessly to different screen sizes.

 ### Key Components
 <!-- TODO: List of Key Components -->